 Lacertulus bipes (Carroll and Thompson 1982) ~ Late Permian 255 mya, ~ 5 cm snout/vent length, was originally described as a facultatively bipedal primitive lizard or eosuchian representing a distinct lineage of one or the other.
-Here Lacertulus was derived from a sister to Gephyrosaurus and Homoeosaurus.
-It was a phylogenetic predecessor to the squamates including Meyasaurus, Iguana and Liushusaurus.
+Here Lacertulus was a basal protosquamate derived from a sister to Tijubina and Palaegama.
+It was a sister to Bavarisaurus and preceded the Daohugo lizard.

-There were ~24 presacral vertebrae, perhaps one fewer than in Gephyrosaurus.
+There were ~24 presacral vertebrae.
 The neural arches were low and not fused to the centra.
 The neural spines were low to absent.
 None of the tail vertebrae show any sign of caudal autotomy, which in several living lizards permits the tail to breakoff during an attack and regrow later.